TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Encapslines.rst

 :aspect:`Description`
-   If set, this value is set as the default "align" value of the wrapping tags, both from :ref:`encapsTagList`, :ts:`bypassEncapsTagList` and :ref:`nonWrappedTag`
+   If set, this value is set as the default "align" value of the wrapping tags, both from :ref:`encapsTagList`, :typoscript:`bypassEncapsTagList` and :ref:`nonWrappedTag`

 .. _nonwrappedtag: